David-OConnor/pyflow/README.md

 #### *Simple is better than complex* - The Zen of Python

-This tool manages Python installations and dependencies.
+Pyflow manages Python installations and dependencies.

 ![Demonstration](https://raw.githubusercontent.com/david-oconnor/pyflow/master/demo.gif)